visualstuart/aspnetcore-log4net/README.md

 # aspnetcore-log4net
-An ASP.NET Core logging provider for log4net with support for semantic logging
+An ASP.NET Core logging provider for log4net with support for semantic logging suitable for operations.

 # Purpose
 Investigate the ASP.NET Core 2.0 logging mechanism through the process creating a log4net logging provider.